The voices and perspectives of women are integral to telling the stories of our country, its culture and communities.

 We will continue to publish and make available gender statistics based on our funding information.
 We gather gender information from production crews on NZFC funded projects, and this information is shared with the industry on an annual basis.
 We believe insights gained from this information enhance understanding about ways to increase the participation and retention of women in the industry.

-A record number of women directors and writers received development funding in the 2015/16 financial year and the latest feature film development statistics show an increase to the number of women directors, producers and writers attached to applications.
+A record number of women directors and writers received development funding in the 2015/16 and 2016/17 financial years, and the latest feature film development statistics show an increase to the number of women directors, producers and writers attached to applications.

 • A 50% participation rate for women filmmakers in the talent development area.

 In 2015, when we launched our gender policy, we set a target of 50% participation rate for women filmmakers across professional development initiatives.
 Since 2015, we have met or exceeded the 50% target, not just across professional development grants, but across all our talent development grants.
 In the 2016/17 year, women filmmakers made up 62% of people attached to approved Fresh Shorts funding.